-The most easily recognizable advantage of the new PHPNG engine is the significant performance improvement.
-The development team of PHPNG refactored the Zend Engine, and remarkably optimized memory usage.
+The most easily recognizable advantage of the new PHPNG engine is a significant performance improvement.
+The development team of PHPNG refactored the Zend Engine and remarkably optimized memory usage.

 4. Facilitates Error Handling

-To say the least, handling fatal and catchable fatal errors have never been an easy task for PHP coders.
-The new Engine Exceptions will allow you to replace these kind of errors with exceptions.
-If the exception is not caught, PHP will continue to return the same fatal errors as it does in the current 5.X series.
+To say the least, handling fatal and catchable fatal errors has never been an easy task for PHP coders.
+The new Engine Exceptions will allow you to replace these kinds of errors with exceptions.
+If the exception is missed, PHP will continue to return the same fatal errors in the current 5.X series.